-The captive population of OBPs is based on a relatively low number of founders.
+The captive population of OBPs is based on 30 represented founders, which has been shown to be enough to retain genetic diversity over time, if these 30 were sourced across the range and were deemed to have limited or no relationship (Frankham et al., 2010).
+However, a number of these 30 founders are highly related (as fledglings from the same nest were acquired in 2010/11).
+As the wild population at the time of the 2010/11 founder intake was already small, genetic diversity in the population was more than likely reduced.
 Genetic diversity within the captive population will now experience a slow decline as the small number of individuals remaining in the wild means there are no new blood lines available to be introduced into the captive-breeding population.
-Consequently, the captive-breeding program is in a dead-end "holding pattern" model.
+Consequently, the captive-breeding program is in a dead-end 'holding pattern' model.
 The poor reproductive performance evident in the captive-breeding population and the failure of released captive-bred birds to re-establish a breeding population at Birchs Inlet after numerous releases over 10 years may also be attributed to low genetic diversity (Baker & Holdsworth, unpubl. data).
-The low fecundity in the captive population needs to be resolved as quickly as possible.
-Lack of genetic diversity is also evident in regions of the genome that are known to be related to immunity which may have implications in disease prevalence.
+The low fecundity observed in the captive population in 2010 has improved in recent years, but due to limited diversity it is likely to become problematic into the future.
+Lack of genetic diversity is also evident in regions of the genome that are known to be related to immunity, which may have implications in disease prevalence (C. Morrison, unpubl. data).

-16.4 Space availability
+18.4 Space availability

-Space is now a critical limiting factor in the captive-breeding program as demands continue to grow to provide enough birds for annual releases while maintaining a viable insurance population (ZAA, 2017).
-The captive-breeding program is now at full capacity with 350 available spaces (a space is defined as the physical space required to house the bird as well as food, medical and veterinarian resources required to maintain a healthy individual; Hogg & Everaardt, 2017).
-Breeding space is further limited by holding birds that are of low priority for breeding or are non-breeders as identified via ZAA software (Hogg et al., 2012).
+Since 2012, space has been a critical limiting factor in the captive-breeding program, as demands continue to grow to provide enough birds for annual releases while maintaining a viable insurance population, the captive population is robust enough to sustain these release events (ZAA, 2017).
+The captive-breeding program is now at full capacity, with 350 available spaces (a space is defined as the physical space required to house the bird as well as food, medical and veterinarian resources required to maintain a healthy individual; Hogg & Everaardt, 2017).
+Breeding space is further limited by holding birds that are of low priority for breeding or are non-breeders as identified by population management practices (Hogg et al., 2012).
 Management issues, including quarantine of diseased birds, puts further pressure on existing spaces (ZAA, 2017).
-Other management constraints, particularly due to issues surrounding disease and quarantine further put strains on the limited space available to the captive-breeding program (ZAA, 2017).
-Insufficient breeding spaces over recent years has prevented the captive population (DPIPWE, pers. comm.).
+Other management constraints, particularly due to issues surrounding disease and quarantine, place further strains on the limited space available to the captive-breeding program (ZAA, 2017).
+Insufficient breeding spaces over recent years have prevented the captive population from meeting all identified potential releases to supplement the wild population (DPIPWE, pers. comm.).

-Currently, there is no capacity for the captive population to expand further to reach the longterm target of 400 individuals and retain at least 90% of the genetic diversity over the next 30-40 years (Murray, 2010; ZAA, 2017; Anon, pers. comm.).
-If space restrictions continue, the long-term contribution of new founders and the ability to equalise the representations of all founders within the captive population will be adversely impacted (Hogg, 2013).
-Expanding the capacity of the captive-breeding program would ensure the genetic gains made under the Insurance Population policy initiated in 2010 would be consolidated (N. Murray, pers. comm.).
+Currently, there is no capacity for the captive population to expand further to reach the longterm target of 400 individuals and retain at least 90% of the original wild-sourced genetic diversity over the next 30-40 years (Murray, 2010; ZAA, 2017).
+Expanding the capacity of the captive-breeding program would ensure the genetic gains made under the Insurance Population policy initiated in 2010 would be consolidated (N. Murray, pers. comm.), and the captivebreeding program has now exceeded its target (R. Pritchard, pers. comm.).
+Continued investments are being undertaken to increase non-breeding holding spaces to increase the output of birds for release (R. Pritchard, pers. comm.).